Save More on Your US Expatriate Taxes with the Foreign Tax Credit Formula

 Please remember that US expat taxes and the rules that govern them are complex.
 This explanation is for guidance and clarification only.
 You should always consult with your US expat tax preparer regarding the specifics of your particular expatriate tax return.

-For more about your US expatriate taxes, have a look at this informative article about whether you need to file a state return.
-If you have further questions about your expatriate tax return or would like to learn about expat tax services, please contact us.
+If you have further questions about your expatriate tax return or would like to learn about foreign tax credits, please contact us.